MobileFirst-Platform-Developer-Center/MFPStarterIonic/README.md

 IBM MobileFirst Platform Foundation
 ===
 ## MFP Starter Ionic
-A sample Ionic application demonstrating does basic OAuth with MobileFirst Server.
+A sample Ionic application with MobileFirst Capability which does basic OAuth with MobileFirst Server.

 ### Usage